swapnilk06/JS-PiyushGarg/Javascript.md

 <br>

 #### var property -
-- variables have -> `Global scope`
+- variable have -> `Global scope`
 - variables are not binded with any scope.
-- E.g. - var have global scope
+- E.g. - var have global scope i.e. its also accessed out of scope also.
 ```JS
 if (true) {
 	var age = 23; // variable age in local scope